sebgordon99/Mini-Project-2/Mini Project 2/README.md

 What was your requirements gathering and design process?
 - Was it useful/successful?

+I wanted to create a web application that interacted with a full API, unlike my first mini project that only used a small API that I created.
+I looked into different fully fledged API's that I could interact with and decided upon a card game that had a massive database of card images and data.

 Give a high level overview of your application and its features

 Where does its data come from (external/internal APIs)?